-If and to the extent that the Seller's liability is excluded or limited, such exclusion or limitation shall also apply to the personal liability of the employees, representatives or vicarious agents of the Seller.
+7.7.
+If and to the extent that the Seller's liability is excluded or limited in accordance with section 7 of the Terms and Conditions of Sale and Delivery, such exclusion or limitation shall also apply to the personal liability of the employees, representatives or vicarious agents of the Seller.

-7.7 Claims for defects and consequential damage resulting from defects shall be subject to a limitation period of one (1) year as of the transfer of risk.
+7.8 The Buyer´s claims for defects and consequential damage resulting from defects shall be subject to a limitation period of one (1) year as of the transfer of risk.
 This shall also apply to the Buyer's contractual and extra-contractual claims to damages based on a defect in the goods, unless application of the regular statutory limitation (sections 195, 199, German Civil Code) would lead to a shorter limitation in the individual case.
 All other claims against the Seller shall expire one (1) year after the point in time determined in section 199 subsection 1 German Civil Code, at the latest, however, 5 years after arising of the claim.
 This applies, in particular, to claims resulting from unlawful acts or unjustified enrichment.
-The shortening of the limitation period shall not apply in case of liability due to wilful conduct, gross negligence and culpable violation to life, body and health and according to the German Product Liability Act (Produkthaftungsgesetz).
+The shortening of the limitation period shall not apply in case of liability due to wilful conduct, gross negligence and culpable violation to life, body and health, due to the assumption of a guarantee or fraudulent concealment of a defect or a liability according to the German Product Liability Act (Produkthaftungsgesetz).

 8.1 All goods delivered by the Seller to the Buyer remain the property of the Seller until all present and future claims resulting from the business relationship with the Buyer have been settled (the "Reserved Goods").
 The Reserved Goods may not be pledged to third parties or transferred to third parties by way of security before the purchase price has been settled in full.